-As a result of these transactions the Group acquired full control over ZAO Geotransgaz and OOO Urengoyskaya Gazovaya Company.
-These companies perform development of gas deposits located in the Tyumen region of the Russian Federation.
-Management of the Group is in the process of allocation of the purchase price between identifiable assets, liabilities and contingent liabilities of the businesses acquired.
+On 22 January 2013 the Group acquired a 51 percent interest in OAO Nizhne-Lenskoe for a total cash consideration of RR'mln 3,670.
+As a result of this transaction the Group acquired control over OAO Nizhne-Lenskoe.
+The core activity of OAO Nizhne-Lenskoe is exploration and extraction of alluvial diamond reserves and distribution of raw diamonds.
+Management of the Group is in the process of allocation of the purchase price between identifiable assets, liabilities and contingent liabilities of the business acquired.
 At this stage no information regarding the results of this procedure could be practically disclosed in these consolidated financial statements.